Electrical and Computer Engineering

 ECEN 2233 Fundamentals of Digital Logic Design

-Description: Introduction to digital logic, logic building blocks, Boolean algebra, two-level realization of logic functions, Karnaugh maps (K-maps) and the Quine-McCluskey method/Heuristics for minimizing the complexity of logic circuits, programmable logic with FPGAs, complex logic building blocks, Finite State Machines (FSMs), FSM design methodology, digital system design, algorithmic design in digital systems, control/datapath patiloning, FSM optimizations, and clocking methodologies.
+Description: Introduction to digital logic, logic building blocks, Boolean algebra, two-level realization of logic functions, Karnaugh maps (K-maps) and the Quine-McCluskey method/Heuristics for minimizing the complexity of logic circuits, programmable logic with FPGAs, complex logic building blocks, Finite State Machines (FSMs), FSM design methodology, digital system design, algorithmic design in digital systems, control/datapath partitioning, FSM optimizations, and clocking methodologies.
 No degree credit for students with credit in ECEN 3233.

 Credit hours: 3